 Interested in helping to conserve land for public use or preserve an historic structure from real property that you own?

-Consider a qualified conservation contribution, also known as a conservation easement.
-This is a federal tax benefit for taxpayers.
+A conservation easement, also known as qualified conservation contribution, is a federal tax benefit for taxpayers.

 Through this federal tax benefit, you may be able to claim a charitable deduction by placing conservation restrictions on the property while you continue to use the property and enjoy it.
 Likewise, the tax benefit can also apply to placing restrictions that preserve the facade of an historic building that you own.